usmanbhatty/coffee-shop-recipes/iced-beverages/frozen-mocha-blended.md

 ### Step 4

 - Top with whipped cream and chololate shavings.
+Bhatty style!